The 8 things you will need in order to qualify for investment property financing

 1) Game Plan

 What are your mid to long term investment goals?
 Are you planning on buying only one property?
-Interested in investing in several different areas?
+Interested in investing in several different locations?
 Do you want to finance one property or ten, and over what span of time?
-You’ll need to have a good idea of your goals before seeking financing.
+You’ll need to have a good idea of your goals before seeking real estate investment financing.
 A good team of qualified advisors will be able to help with this first and very important step.

 3) Proof of Income